pwighton/auto-register/doc/bold-dotaddin-config-instructions.md

+# BOLD dot addin configuration instructions

-1) On the auto-register computer, Determine the user that will be used to run auto-register, and log in as that user
+1) On the auto-register computer, determine the user that will be used to run auto-register, and log in as that user

 - This user needs to be able to run `sudo`
 - In this example, the user will be called `paul`